MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeSupersedence.md

 ## SYNOPSIS

-Adds a deployment type supersedence in Configuration Manager.
+Add a deployment type supersedence in Configuration Manager.

 ## SYNTAX